techGuyMh/Prj0002-Php-Custom-MVC-Project-1/README.md

     $indexFileUrl = "public/index.php";
    `

-2 Edit database.php inside config folder to set your database configuration
+2. Edit database.php inside config folder to set your database configuration

+3. Edit app.php inside config folder and appBaseFolder to your project root folder.
+   If your project is inside a folder set '/folderName/' Else set it '/' if it is not inside a folder